islegendary/google-ads-local/README.md

 # google-ads-local
-Click parameters from Google Ads API
+This repository contains a samplecode for collecting click performance data from the Google Ads API and storing it in a file.